HTTP-RPC/Kilo/README.md

 ```

 ### Request and Repsonse Properties
-`WebService` provides the following methods to allow a service method to access thread-local request and response objects associated with the current invocation:
+`WebService` provides the following methods to allow a service method to access the request and response objects associated with the current invocation:

     protected HttpServletRequest getRequest() { ... }
     protected HttpServletResponse getResponse() { ... }